Scan Science and Technology

 synthesis of c16 c27 fragments of Bryostatins modified by 20 20 difluorinationTetrahedron Letters, 2015Co-Authors: Paul R Mears, Eric J ThomasAbstract:

 2-Hydroxytetrahydropyrans corresponding to the C16–C27 fragment of Bryostatins which have been difluorinated at C20 (bryostatin numbering) have been synthesised.
 The fluorine substituents were introduced by difluoroallylation.
 An (E)-selective Wittig reaction using a stabilised ylide provided the required methoxycarbonylmethylene substituent with excellent stereoselectivity.

-Peter M. Blumberg – 3rd expert on this subject based on the ideXlab platform
+Peter M. Blumberg – One of the best experts on this subject based on the ideXlab platform.

 Munc13 Is a Molecular Target of Bryostatin 1.Biochemistry, 2019Co-Authors: Francisco A. Blanco, Noemi Kedei, Agnes Czikora, Gary A. Mitchell, Satyabrata Pany, Anamitra Ghosh, Peter M. BlumbergAbstract: